Who we are

 - Innovation and creativity.

-The agency is funded by a variety of sources.
-Current funders include Commonwealth Attorney General’s Department, State Attorney General’s Department, Department of Mines, Industry Regulation and Safety, Legal Contribution’s Trust, Public Purposes Trust, Lotterywest, Memberships and Donations.
+The service is funded by a variety of sources.
+Current funders include Commonwealth Attorney General’s Department, State Attorney General’s Department, Department of Justice, Department of Mines, Industry Regulation and Safety, Public Purposes Trust, Lotterywest, Memberships and Donations.